 We now repeat the process using the $20 free bet instead of the $5.
 For example, in a Premier League game between Chelsea and Newcastle United, we will back a draw at the bookmakers at odds of 3.50 and then we will lay against this bet (so bet on a win for either side) at odds of 3.70 at the betting exchange.
 Because the odds are greater, we’ll need to deposit more money in our betting exchange account in order to lay it to cover the liability.

 In this case, the draw comes in, so we win $50 with the bookmaker from our $20 stake.
 We lose the $36.99 liability with the betting exchange, resulting in an overall profit of $12.64 ($13.01 minus the $0.37 we lost on the first bet) from just a 20-minute process.
-If you have any more questions about how to do matched betting, there are plenty of online guides which delve deeper into what you need to do and how you can keep it up long-term.
-Hopefully this should have matched betting explained for you.
+If you have any more questions about how to do no risk matched betting, there are plenty of online guides which delve deeper into what you need to do and how you can keep it up long-term.
+Hopefully this should have no risk matched betting explained for you.

 Conclusion: Finding one of the best sites for matched bets in Canada